MicrosoftDocs/customer-insights/ci-docs/data/measure-templates.md

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

 Use predefined templates of commonly used [measures](measures.md) to create them.
 Templates build on mapped data from the *Unified Activity* table.
 So make sure you have configured [customer activities](activities.md) before you create a measure from a template.

-Measure templates are only supported in environments for **individual customers**.
-To create custom measures or create measures for B-to-B, see [Use measure builder](measure-builder.md).

 Available measure templates:
 - Average transaction value (ATV)